AlexanderSWilliams/Anti-IP-License/README.md

 A "Restricted right" in a given jurisdiction is any IP belonging to a Licensor to perform a Restricted action involving a Restricted object for some purpose.
 As an example, all copyrights in derivative works of original works owned by a Licensor are Restricted rights unless some of those rights have been "dual-licensed".

 A right is "Publicly exclusive" in a given jurisdiction if it excludes people from performing an action involving an object publicly or commercially but does not exclude anyone from performing the action involving the object privately and noncommercially.
-Depending on the jurisdiction, the excluded actions of Publicly exclusive rights might include (but are not be limited to) renting, offering to rent, selling, offering to sell, distributing, communicating, performing, displaying, or broadcasting.
+Depending on the jurisdiction, the excluded actions of Publicly exclusive rights might include (but are not be limited to) renting, offering to rent, selling, offering to sell, distributing, communicating, performing, displaying, and broadcasting.

 An action involving an object is a "Publicly Restricted" action in a given jurisdiction if there is someone that would infringe on a Licensor's Publicly exclusive IP assuming a) that person does not have the permissions granted by this license and b) that person performed the action involving the object.